rapidsai/deployment/source/cloud/azure/azureml.md

 Now that we have our environment and custom logic, we can configure and run the `command` [class](https://learn.microsoft.com/en-us/python/api/azure-ai-ml/azure.ai.ml?view=azure-python#azure-ai-ml-command) to submit training jobs.

-In a notebook cell, copy the example code from this documentation into a new folder.
+In a notebook cell, copy the example code from this documentation into a new folder, by running:

 ```ipython
 %%bash